 Our Opinion of Spyder Paintball

 Our opinion of Spyder paintball gear is pretty high.
-We like affordable prices because it allows us to spend more money on accessories.
+We like affordable budgets because it allows us to spend more money on accessories.
 Everyone loves accessories.
 Keep in mind, if you play with friends outside of paintball arenas and venues, you still need to buy protective gear.
 Purchasing a cheaper marker leaves more money for protective equipment that cushions the blow and protects you from bruises.

 We like affordable, but we never want to sacrifice quality just to save a few dollars.
 Paintball is great for exercise, socializing, and relaxation.
 Really, you’ll find it oddly relaxing because your mind focuses on paintball instead of your everyday worries.
 So, spending a lot of money may add to your woes.
 With Spyder, you get affordable quality which to us is the perfect blend for paintball gear.

 We’re not implying Spyder paintball gear is only for beginners.
-Their markers come to you at beginner prices and pro quality.
+Their markers come to you at beginner budgets and pro quality.
 Honestly, if you’re starting out in paintball, you probably want to save money in case you decide the sport isn’t for you or your kids.
-You won't, but it never hurts to play it safe, so starting with Spyder gear is an affordable option for beginners or pros.
+You won’t, but it never hurts to play it safe, so starting with Spyder gear is an affordable option for beginners or pros.